Inheritance claims against charities

 Do you believe that a gift to a charity in a Will is unfair and that you should have inherited?

 Sometimes charities inherit money from a Will which is unfair to other people; usually family members.
 This can lead to great hardship for those concerned and often is not the intended result of the Will maker.
 This can be due to the Will maker not taking proper advice when he/she made the Will or that the Will was made a long time ago and circumstances have changed.
-Maybe the Will maker now has children and did not have any at the time the Will was made or an individual who might have inherited under the Will have had a change of circumstances so their financial position is worse than when the Will was made.
+Maybe the Will maker now has children and did not have any at the time the Will was made or an individual who might have inherited under the Will has had a change of circumstances so their financial position is worse than when the Will was made.

 Are you one of these people?